 Knuckle-dusters are not allowed.
 This includes items like knuckle-duster purses and handbags and knuckle-duster phone cases.

-Nunchakus are weapons with handles made of any hard material and are joined by chain or rope.
+Nunchakus are weapons with handles made of any hard material and are joined by a chain or rope.
 These may be allowed provided you have state/territory police approval on a B709B form.

 16. Pirated DVDs